 The peace of Hank’s new scientific life was shattered by the post- Secret Wars appearance of his greatest creation, Ultron-12.
 Teamed with Grim Reaper, Man-Ape, Black Talon and Nekra, Ultron was able to capture much of the Avengers West Coast.
 Hank was able to help Wonder Man overcome his self-doubts which lead to the team’s escape.
 Ultron-12 had a different outlook on life and no longer hated his father and sought to actually make amends.
 Hank looked at this outreach with skepticism but decided that he needed to investigate the possibility even if only to find out what Ultron-12’s actual motives were.
 However, Ultron-12’s time on this earth was limited as Ultron-11 had actually escaped the Secret Wars and still hated his father immensely.
 While Ultron-11 tried to kill Hank, Ultron-12 sought Wonder Man’s help in saving Hank.
 Ultron-12 died saving his father’s life.

 While with the Avengers West Coast, Hank became romantically involved with Tigra.
 At the time, Tigra was having issues controlling her own behavior and Hank provided her moral support in reclaiming her humanity.
 Eventually, Tigra decided she needed to free herself of the Balkatar’s curse.
 Hank felt that once Tigra was human again they would retire from the Avengers together permanently.
 With the aid of Daimon Hellstrom and Hellcat, the Avengers West Coast journeyed into the demonic realms to confront the Balkatar.
 Tigra eventually had her Tigra and human personalities merged into a single complete being.
 The newly merged Tigra didn’t feel the same way about Hank as she did before.
-The rejection led Hank back to the edge of darkest he suffered during earlier breakdowns and when goaded by Whirlwind he almost fell to his death.
+The rejection led Hank back to the edge of darkness that he suffered during earlier breakdowns and, when goaded by Whirlwind, he almost fell to his death.
 The next time the Avengers West Coast left their headquarters on a mission, Hank began to put his affairs in order.
 He wrote individual letters to all of his teammates, called and apologized to Jan for all the problems he caused them and their marriage, loaded his gun and raised the gun to his temple…

 Before Hank was able to free himself from a lifetime of doubt, regret, failure and inadequacy, a guardian angel named Espirita (see Firebird) appeared to save him.
 She encourages Hank to be a hero using the gifts that god gave him and stop trying to emulate other heroes.
 She vows to stay with him to help him reclaim his life and he drops the gun.
 Espirita and Hank talk for a long time, he tells her about the creation of Pym Particles and they begin to speculate on what else they could be used for over a quiet dinner.
 Later they discuss his work in robotics, his research on Dragon Man and the eventual creation of Ultron.
-With Espirita’s help he constructed a unique bug-eyed vehicle that flies, can shoot flame, acid or gas, has climbing capabilities, has grappling capabilities, limited intelligence and answers to the name Rover.
-He work with Espirita also helped him realize that he could shrink and enlarge object near him so that he could carry all sorts of wondrous gear.
+With Espirita’s help, he constructed a unique bug-eyed vehicle that flies, can shoot flame, acid or gas, has climbing capabilities, has grappling capabilities, limited intelligence and answers to the name Rover.
+His work with Espirita also helped him realize that he could shrink and enlarge objects near him so that he could carry all sorts of wondrous gear.
 As Doctor Pym, he could be just as valuable an Avenger as any other member.
-Renewed Doctor Pym, Espirita and a newly encountered Moon Knight were able to rescue the Avengers West Coast who had become lost in time.
+Renewed, Doctor Pym, Espirita and a newly encountered Moon Knight were able to rescue the Avengers West Coast who had become lost in time.
 From that point on, Hank Pym was an active member of the Avengers West Coast as Doctor Pym, scientific adventurer.
 Thus renewed Pym brought a technical and analytic mind to the team that could not be matched.
 He would carry a veritable arsenal of weapons and devices shrunk within his costume that he could call up at a seconds notice.
 He was even able to reconcile with Jan.
 When Vision was dismantled by the United States government, Hank rebuilt the Vision based upon the information they had on his assembly.
 Hank realized as he worked on the Vision that he could not have been based on the original android Human Torch, Jim Hammond.
 Hank reasoned that Ultron-5 must have used the same castes to mold Vision's parts but not actually the android Human Torch’s actual body.

-Operation Galactic Storm and Onslaught
+Operation: Galactic Storm and Onslaught

-Near the end of the Avengers West Coast's tenure, Hank was a member of the Earth-616 team of Avengers during the events of Operation Galactic Storm.
+Near the end of the Avengers West Coast's tenure, Hank was a member of the Earth-616 team of Avengers during the events of Operation: Galactic Storm.
 He was also involved, though under duress, in the construction and programming of Ultron's second bride, Alkhema (called WarToy initially).
-Alkhema was designed with Mockingbird mind engrams.
+Alkhema was designed with Mockingbird's mind engrams.
 After the West Coast branch of the Avengers closed down, Hank soon rejoined the origianl Avengers team.
 It was some months later that Hank Pym was one of the Avengers thought to have been killed in the battle with the monster known as Onslaught.
 Hank and his fellow Avengers were actually lost in a Counter Earth created by Franklin Richards for just over a year.

 The Return to 616